 - Any compromise of the system, for example, releasing account passwords to the public.

 All the events should be classified, described and included in the internal corporate documentation that regulate the procedure for ensuring information security.
 Moreover, regulatory documents should provide the hierarchy of events and divide them according to their severity.
 Note that a significant part of the incidents is barely noticeable as they occur outside the spotlight of the management’s attention.
-It is necessary to give a detailed description of such events and identify the measures for their detection post factum.
+It is necessary to give a detailed description of such abnormal events and identify the measures for their detection.

 When describing measures of the response, it should be taken into account that the change in the frequency and the total number of information security incidents serves an indicator of the IS system quality and is classified as a significant event.
 The increase in the number of events may indicate a deliberate attack on the company's information systems, so it should give rise to the analysis and further enhancement of the protection level.